apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ArchivalStorage.md

 * **dfs.datanode.data.dir** - on each data node, the comma-separated storage locations should be tagged with their storage types.
 This allows storage policies to place the blocks on different storage types according to policy.
 For example:

     1. A datanode storage location /grid/dn/disk0 on DISK should be configured with `[DISK]file:///grid/dn/disk0`
-    2. A datanode storage location /grid/dn/ssd0 on SSD can should configured with `[SSD]file:///grid/dn/ssd0`
+    2. A datanode storage location /grid/dn/ssd0 on SSD should be configured with `[SSD]file:///grid/dn/ssd0`
     3. A datanode storage location /grid/dn/archive0 on ARCHIVE should be configured with `[ARCHIVE]file:///grid/dn/archive0`
     4. A datanode storage location /grid/dn/ram0 on RAM_DISK should be configured with `[RAM_DISK]file:///grid/dn/ram0`
     5. A datanode storage location /grid/dn/nvdimm0 on NVDIMM should be configured with `[NVDIMM]file:///grid/dn/nvdimm0`